kirkstrobeck/stash/style-guide/booleans-optional.md

 # Make `booleans` optional

-Let’s make `booleans` optional if at all possible, which is all of the time
+Let’s make `booleans` optional if at all possible, which should be all of the time

 ## How?